-In the event you do not have sufficient wages in your standard base period, EDD will then consider calculating your wages using the alternative base period.
+In the event the applicant does not have sufficient wages in his or her standard base period, EDD will then consider calculating his or her wages using the alternative base period.
 The alternative base period consists of the last four calendar quarters prior to the beginning date of the claim.

 For example, if the claim begins in the first quarter of 2019, (i.e. Jan, Feb, and March), the alternative base period will consist of these quarters – Jan-Feb-Mar 2018, Apr-May-June 2018, Jul-Aug-Sep 2018, and Oct-Nov-Dec 2018.

-The alternative base period can only be considered when you do not have enough wages in your standard base period, but you have sufficient wages in the alternative base period.
+The alternative base period can only be considered when the applicant does not have enough wages in his or her standard base period, but has sufficient wages in the alternative base period.

-Once the monetary eligibility is established, the step for qualification will be to prove that the applicant lost his job due to no fault of his/her own.
+Once the monetary eligibility is established, the step for qualification will be to prove that the applicant lost his job due to no fault of his or her own.
 The applicants must meet the below-mentioned criteria to meet the job-separation criteria:

-- You did not lose the job for any fault of yours
+- The applicant must not lose the job through their fault

-- You were not involved in any illegal, criminal, or unethical activities in your workplace, which resulted in you getting fired
+- The applicant was not involved in any illegal, criminal, or unethical activities in his or her workplace, which resulted in you getting fired

-- You were fired or your work time was decreased due to lack of work.
+- The applicant was fired or work time was decreased due to lack of work

-- You did not quit the job due to lack of interest
+- The applicant did not quit the job due to lack of interest

-EDD will verify the reason given by you for separating from your previous organization.
-It will contact your ex-employer to verify the reason given by you.
-If any discrepancies are found, your eligibility for benefits will be affected.
+EDD will verify the reason given by the applicant for separating from your previous organization.
+It will contact your ex-employer to verify the reason given by the applicant.
+If any discrepancies are found, the applicant’s eligibility will be affected.

 The EDD will conduct a telephonic interview with those who were fired or quit the job on their own to hear the issue on job separation.
-A notice will be mailed to the applicant if he/she is not eligible for benefits.
-In the event that the applicant is not happy with the response, he/she can file an appeal against the decision of EDD.
+A notice will be mailed to the applicant if he or she is not eligible for benefits.
+In the event that the applicant is not happy with the response, he or she can file an appeal against the decision of EDD.